PavlePetrovic/FootballWorldCup2022/README.md

 ## General info

-This is my version of Qatar football world cup 2022.
-The idea of this project is to follow draw groups, and then to follow the official rules of the world cup for the game.
-In .JSON file I have made a data-model for all teams, as well as their stats.
-Stats for every team is update after every played match.
-If a match is draw, the winning team is picked randomly.
-Take a look, its be fun.
+This is my version of the Qatar football world cup 2022.
+The idea of this project is to follow draw groups, and then follow the official rules of the world cup for the game.
+In the JSON file, I have made a data model for all teams, as well as their stats.
+Stats for every team is updated after every played match.
+If a match is drawn, the winning team is picked randomly.
+Take a look, it be fun.

 ## How to start